How to Calculate Prime Cost (Weekly, Not Monthly)

 - Manager salaries amortized to the week

-The fully loaded labor cost is typically 25-35% higher than gross wages alone (Restaurant365, Toast).
+The fully loaded labor cost runs 25-35% higher than gross wages alone (Restaurant365, Toast).
 If your weekly gross wage bill is $12,000, your fully loaded labor for prime cost purposes is closer to $15,500-$16,200.
-Operators who run prime cost on gross wages alone are understating by 4-6 points and wondering why their net margin doesn’t match the report.
+Run prime cost on gross wages alone and you’re understating by 4-6 points, then staring at the P&L wondering why your net margin doesn’t match the number you’ve been telling yourself.

 Why weekly, not monthly #

-The textbook answer says monthly.
-Industry standard says weekly.
-The textbook is wrong.
+The textbook says monthly.
+Good operators run it weekly.
+The textbook is wrong, and I’ll die on that hill.

 A monthly prime cost number tells you what already happened to four weeks of business.
-Weekly prime cost tells you what is happening right now and lets you adjust before the second bad week lands.
-A weekly hit of 65% prime cost on a target of 60% costs you about 1% of weekly revenue.
-Catch it in week one and fix in week two: 1% loss.
-Don’t catch it until the monthly closes: 4% loss across the period.
+By then it’s a postmortem.
+Weekly prime cost tells you what is happening right now, while you can still adjust before the second bad week lands.
+Say you take a weekly hit of 65% prime cost on a 60% target.
+That’s about 1% of weekly revenue.
+Catch it in week one and fix in week two and you eat a 1% loss.
+Wait for the monthly to close and you eat 4% across the period, for the same mistake you could’ve caught on a Monday.

 The weekly cadence requires: